rcl-ssl/docs/index.md

 The RCL portal is a simple-to-use online Web UI and allows you to :

 - Create [Single](../portal/stand-alone) and [Multi-Domain SAN](../portal/stand-alone-san) SSL/TLS certificates manually.
 You can download the certificates and manually install them in your web servers.
-It is ideal for web applications hosted in a Virtual Machine or Container where manual installation of SSL/TLS certificates in web servers (Apache, Tomcat, NGINX, IIS, etc.) do not prove to be a problem.
+It is ideal for web applications hosted in a Virtual Machine or Container where manual installation and renewal of SSL/TLS certificates in web servers (eg. Apache, Tomcat, NGINX, IIS, etc.) do not prove to be a problem.

 - Create [Single](../portal/azure-dns) and [Multi-Domain SAN](../portal/azure-dns-san) SSL/TLS certificates automatically using an [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records).
-The solution allows you to automatically install and renew certificates in a Windows or Linux server (VM or Container) using [RCL CertificateBot](../certbot/certbot).
-Many popular web servers are supported, eg., Apache, Tomcat, NGINX, IIS, etc.
+This option allows you to automatically install and renew certificates in a Windows or Linux server (VM or Container) using [RCL CertificateBot](../certbot/certbot).
+Many popular web servers are supported, eg. Apache, Tomcat, NGINX, IIS, etc.

 - Create a [Single Domain](../portal/azure-appservice) SSL/TLS certificate for an **Azure App Service** (Web App, Mobile App, Function App).
 The certificate is automatically created and bound to the App Service.
 You can use the [RCL AutoRenew Function app](../autorenew/autorenew) to automatically renew and bind the SSL/TLS certificate in the App Service.